Who We Are

 A strengths-based approach ensures motivation and engagement in one’s academic, social, and emotional growth.

-Believing that every student can
+Believing that every Learner can

 The Nautilus School seeks to ensure equal enrollment and employment opportunity without discrimination on the basis of race, color, religion, national origin or citizenship, sexual orientation, gender identity or expression, age, ability, or marital status, in any of its activities or operations.
 We are committed to providing an inclusive, welcoming environment to each member of our school community.